Dependency and Indemnity Compensation: What Is It, and Do I Qualify?

 Proving Service Connection for Cause of Death

-- If the death certificate lists the cause of death as one of the deceased veteran’s service-connected conditions, the VA should grant service connection without further investigation.
+- If the death certificate lists one of the veteran’s service-connected conditions as a cause of death, VA should grant service connection without further investigation.

-What if My Spouse Did Not Die from a Service-Connected Condition?
+What If My Spouse Did Not Die from a Service-Connected Condition?

-Under 38 U.S. Code § 1318, veterans who did not die as a result of a service-connected disability, but meet the following criteria may be eligible for DIC “as if” their death was service connected:
+Under 38 USC § 1318, veterans who did not die due to a service-connected disability but meet the following criteria may also be eligible for DIC if they:

 8 Years Totally Disabled: Additional Compensation

-When Should I Apply for DIC?
+When Should I Apply for Dependency and Indemnity Compensation?

-Am I Eligible for Any Other Benefits?
+Are Surviving Spouses Eligible for Any Other Benefits?

 If you are eligible for DIC, you may also be eligible for the following benefits: